Stages of Dementia

 - Provide gestures, demonstrations and hand-over-hand prompts to help them begin eating or to assist with the steps of eating.

-- If possible, have them sit upright, tilted forward slightly to prevent choking.
+- If possible, have them sit upright and tilted forward slightly to prevent choking.

 - Check food temperature before serving it.